isedwards/kb/linux/pdfs.md

 ## ImageMagick

-To sign documents without having to physically print, sign and then scanning them, first convert the original file into PNG images, update the page that requires the signature, and then recombine.
+To modify pdf documents without having to physically print, modify and then scan them, first convert the original file into PNG images, update the page that requires modifications, and then recombine.

     convert -units PixelsPerInch -density 300 input.pdf a.png

-Add page as image in MS Word and add signature etc.  Save as pdf and then convert page to png using the same method as above (replacing the original)
+Add the page as an image in MS Word document and then make changes (e.g. adding a signature etc).
+Save as pdf and then convert page to png using the same method as above (replacing the original version)

+Combine the pages (make sure they are combined in the correct order, e.g. not 1, 10, 11, 2, ...)

     convert *.png edited.pdf